top of page

 2nd moment: the variance

 The second moment helps us understand the distribution’s diversity.
 The second moment describes the variance of that distribution.
 That is, how the observations of a distribution differ from its mean.
 A high variance indicates the population is more diverse than a low variance.
 In our big block, multiple paths may be drawn through the big block.
-These are the white, dotted risk lines representing probabilistic outcomes.
-In our forest and trees example, this is where the tree colors vary in predictable ways from the green color average.
+(Y2) These are the white, dotted risk lines representing probabilistic outcomes.
+In our forest and trees example, this is where the tree species vary in predictable ways from the forest average.

 In the earlier Galton Board example, a normal distribution was demonstrated with a mean, median, and mode of 0.
 There were an almost equal number of observations above 0 as below 0.
 However, while many balls landed closer to 0, not all did.
 In fact, a small number of them fell relatively far from the 0 central point.
-This variance from the central point occurred because gravity attracted the balls so there was still a 50% chance the ball would fall away from the center of the next peg.
+This variance from the central point occurred because gravity attracted the balls, but there was still a 50% chance the ball would fall away from the center at each peg.
 As the ball fell away from the center of multiple pegs, the distance from the central point increased.
-The variance of a distribution, like all statistical moments, can be calculated as a single number.
-The formula is provided in the links found in the table of contents.
+For example, with 10 levels in the board, the probability of a ball falling to the furthest point on either side—by consistently going the same direction—is (0.5)^10, or just 0.098%, less than one in a thousand.
+While rare, such extreme outcomes are still possible.
+We will explore the importance of these low-probability, high-impact tail cases further in the Moment 4: Kurtosis section.

 Francis Galton’s work was informed by Adolphe Quetelet (1796-1874).
 He was one of the founders of using statistics in social science and developed what he called “social physics.”
 Quetelet's social physics was an attempt to quantify the social sciences in the same way that Newton had quantified physics.
 Quetelet noticed that social statistics, like crime, stature, weight, etc., fit a normal distribution.
 Quetelet’s work was pure, in that his social observations were generally independent and occurring in relatively unaffected social environments of his day.
 This was at a time when there were few social programs or interventions causing a less than normal outcome like in the prior retirement example.
 In this way, the pure environment was more like how gravity impacts atoms and molecules.